modelica/newsletter/_2018-01/index.md

 description: "First release of the restarted MA newsletter"
 ---

-You can subscribe to be the first who knows the news:

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">